kubemq-io/docs/docs/introduction/quick-start.md

 ## Step 3 - Send 'hello-world'

+After you have created a KubeMQ cluster, you can send hello-world message to q1 queue channel.

 ``` bash
 kubemqctl queue send q1 hello-world
 ```

 ## Step 4 - Get 'hello-world'

+After you have sent a message to q1 queue channel, you can retrieve the message like this:

 ``` bash
 kubemqctl queue receive q1